Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AOh, one of.

-Speaker AYeah, no, no.
+Speaker ANo, no.

 Speaker AAnd a bunch of people had printed off the lyrics from our album online, which is like.